Skip to content

 What happens to custom ABAP code in a cloud migration?

-In public cloud: it doesn’t transfer.
+Public cloud: it doesn’t transfer.
 You replace custom code with BTP extensions or adopt standard processes.
-In private cloud (RISE): most custom code transfers, but SAP provides tools to identify deprecated APIs and incompatible patterns.
-Expect 20-40% of custom code to require modification.
+Private cloud (RISE): most custom code transfers, but SAP’s tooling will flag deprecated APIs and incompatible patterns.
+Expect 20-40% of custom code to need modification.
+That number is usually bigger than people want to hear.

 Is RISE with SAP more expensive than on-premise?

-It depends on the time horizon.
+Depends on the time horizon.
 RISE’s subscription model has higher annual costs but eliminates capital expenditure for infrastructure.
 Over 5 years, RISE is often cheaper for mid-size organisations because it includes infrastructure, updates, and BTP.
-For large enterprises with existing data centre investments, on-premise may have lower TCO.
+For large enterprises with existing data centres, on-prem may have lower TCO.
+Fair enough either way.

 Can I move from public cloud to private cloud later?

-Technically yes, but it’s not simple.
-The data models differ slightly between editions.
-SAP provides migration tooling, but budget 3-6 months for the transition.
-Better to choose the right deployment model upfront than to plan on switching later.
+Technically yes.
+Practically, it’s a mess.
+The data models differ between editions.
+SAP has migration tooling, but budget 3-6 months for the transition.
+Better to pick the right deployment model upfront.

 What’s the ECC end-of-support deadline?

 SAP mainstream maintenance for ECC ends in 2027.
-Extended maintenance is available until 2030 (at a premium).
+Extended maintenance is available until 2030 at a premium.
 After that, you’re on your own.
-Thirty per cent of organisations are already fully live on S/4HANA (SAPinsider, 2025) — the migration wave is accelerating.
+Thirty per cent of organisations are already fully live on S/4HANA (SAPinsider, 2025).
+The wave is picking up speed.

 Does RISE include everything I need?

 RISE includes S/4HANA Cloud, BTP credits, infrastructure, and basic services.
-It does not include implementation consulting, custom development, data migration services, or additional BTP services beyond the included credit allocation.
-Budget for these separately.
+It does not include implementation consulting, custom development, data migration services, or extra BTP services beyond the included credits.
+Budget for those separately.
+People get surprised by this one a lot.

 SAP S/4HANARISE with SAPCloud MigrationERPDeployment